mermaidjs/mermaid-gitbook/content/development.md

 In the extract of the grammar above, it is defined that a call to the setTitle method in the data object will be done when parsing and the title keyword is encountered.

-**Note:** Make sure that the parseError function for the parser is defined and calling mermaidPAI.parseError this way a common way of detecting parse errors is provided for the end-user.
+> **Info** Make sure that the `parseError` function for the parser is defined and calling `mermaidPAI.parseError`.
+This way a common way of detecting parse errors is provided for the end-user.

 For more info look in the example diagram type:

-The yy object has the following function:
+The `yy` object has the following function:

 ```javascript
 exports.parseError = function(err, hash){